aktos-io/scada.js/README.md

 # Quick Run

 For a quick test:

+    sudo npm install -g livescript
     git clone https://github.com/ceremcem/aktos-dcs  # needed by test_message_sending.py
     git clone https://github.com/ceremcem/aktos-dcs-webui-example/
     cd aktos-dcs-webui-example/
-    node server/server.js &
+    lsc server/server.ls &
     python test_message_sending/keypad_simulator.py

 Then open [http://localhost:4000](http://localhost:4000) and see if the button at the top toggles in every 4 seconds and in the meanwhile, you can toggle the button and it sends the updates to the python process.

 # INSTALL

 install zmq for node:

-sudo apt-get install libzmq3-dev # libzmq 4.x
+sudo apt-get install libzmq3-dev # for libzmq 4.x
 sudo npm install -g zmq

-for production:
+start development:

   + start server app via pm2:

       pm2 start process.json
       pm2 logs

-for development, add these:

-  + start brunch for clientside development:
+  + start brunch:

-    npm start

-  + continuously compile livescript server file into js (since we can not run livescript with pm2)

-    lsc -cw server -o server
+      brunch watch